-1. Thousands of unique genetic mutations that result in abnormal hemoglobin synthesis have been described.
-Conditions other than silent thalassemia carrier states, asymptomatic α -thalassemia trait, and asymptomatic β -thalassemia trait will be considered for waiver on a case-by-case basis.
-In general, waivers are not recommended for disorders of hemoglobin synthesis (including the thalassemia syndromes) that result in anemia of aeromedical significance or with the potential for decompensation during periods of increased physiologic stress.

-2. Isolated, asymptomatic α -thalassemia and β -thalassemia trait (minor) are not disqualifying if the severity of the resultant anemia meets the aeromedical standard for acceptable lower limit of hemoglobin concentration.
-Please refer to the Aerospace Medicine Waiver Guide chapter on Anemia.

-3. Thalassemia is not specifically disqualifying for ATC and GBO duties.
+- Thousands of unique genetic mutations that result in abnormal hemoglobin synthesis have been described.
+Conditions other than silent thalassemia carrier states, asymptomatic α-thalassemia trait, and asymptomatic β-thalassemia trait will be considered for waiver on a case-by-case basis.
+In general, waivers are not recommended for disorders of hemoglobin synthesis (including the thalassemia syndromes) that result in anemia of aeromedical or operational significance or with the potential for decompensation during periods of increased physiologic stress. - 2.
+Certification authority for untrained assets is AFRS/CMO. - 3.
+Isolated, asymptomatic α-thalassemia and β-thalassemia trait (minor) are not disqualifying if the severity of the resultant anemia meets the aeromedical standard for acceptable lower limit of hemoglobin concentration.
+Please refer to the Aerospace Medicine Waiver Guide chapter on Anemia for further information. - 4.
+Thalassemia is not specifically disqualifying for ATC, GBO, or OSF duties.
 However, any associated anemia may be independently disqualifying if the individual is symptomatic, the anemia is unresponsive to appropriate therapies, or follow-up with a hematologist is required more frequently than annually.